 Should oak beams crack?

 In a nutshell, yes, they should.
+These cracks are one of the main oak characteristics.
 Green oak beams have a high moisture content so are subject to splitting and cracking as they dry out.
 This process occurs because the timber shrinks along the width and thickness.

 If you aren’t used to working with fresh sawn oak, the changes it goes through can be quite alarming.
 However, it is important to remember that the timber remains structurally sound during these changes, and it is perfectly natural for it to change.